tgirke/rcf/pages/software/software_installs.md

 There are hundreds of software tools installed on HPCC's systems.
 Most software is administered under our module system.
-To find out what software is installed, users want to consult the software listing [here](http://hpcc.ucr.edu/software_modules) or run from their account the following command.
+To find out what software is installed, users want to consult the software listing [here](http://hpcc.ucr.edu/software_modules) or run from a user account the following command.

 ```bash
 module avail